 Several videos are uploaded to our website to help with assembly and installation.
+Scan the QR code below with your camera phone to take you to the videos.

 Explanation of the Product Part List and the Part Labels

 1. Every Cabinet (or Product) has a Product Part List W/exploded view drawing (like the one shown below).
 This document is specific to you and your order.